ritikyadav1999/Task--6-CICD-pipline/README.md

-# Task-6-CICD-pipline
+# Task-5 CICD-pipline
-Task_6 Kaiburr Assessment
+Task_5 Kaiburr Assessment

 ### We have used AWS code pipeline for creating ci-cd pipeline